Vyral/jeff-riber/_posts/2023-04-14-march-madness-challenge-winners-announced-who-scored-big-this-year.md

 There’s also another hiccup.
 I thought I would be able to see participants’ email addresses so I could identify who they were and get them their prize, but unfortunately, that was not the case.
 The good news is that I know one of the people.
 However, **if you were “CSS6801262” or “Mitts5038985”, please contact me and I’ll get you your prize!** You can send an email to [jeff@era.com](mailto:jeff@era.com) or call (904) 405-1995.&nbsp;

-In addition, if you have any questions or need help with something related to real estate, you can contact me on those outlets as well, I would be happy to help you.
+In addition, if you have any questions or need help with something related to real estate, you can contact me on those outlets as well; I would be happy to help you.
 And to everyone who participated in my March Madness Challenge—thank you!
 I’ll be ready to take you on next year.